Guides

 It's beginning to sound a lot like Christmas...

 Whether you prefer timeless choral song or classic holiday hits, you'll find a Christmas performance to suit at one of Dublin's iconic churches.
-Head over to Christ Church Cathedral for their renowned choir's performance of festive favourites on December 11-12.
-St Patrick's Cathedral hosts intimate candlelight concerts throughout the year, but on December 3-19, they'll deck the aisles out in festive splendour to host Christmas by Candlelight.
+Head over to Christ Church Cathedral on December 9, 10 or 11 for their choir's annual Christmas performance of festive favourites.
+St Patrick's Cathedral hosts intimate candlelight concerts throughout the year, but between December 3 and 20, they'll deck the aisles out in festive splendour to host Christmas by Candlelight.
+St Patrick's will host other Christmas events throughout the season, including Lunchtime Carols between December 15 and 18 and A Saint Patrick’s Cathedral Christmas on December 19.

 Best for: adults and families.